Snowball Bush Viburnum: How to Grow

 Japanese Snowball Bush

 This viburnum snowball bush opens white flowers in mid-spring.
-The blossoms are 2 to 3 inches across and fade from white to pink as they age.
+The blossoms are 2-3 inches across and fade from white to pink as they age.
 Fall leaf color features shades of burgundy and purplish red.

 Japanese snowball viburnum has, as the name suggests, a connection to Japan.
 That's the first place this snowball viburnum bush was spotted in a garden setting.
 Botanically, Japanese snowball viburnum is known as Viburnum plicatum.
 The species name for Japanese snowball viburnum, "plicatum," means pleated or folded, which describes the leaves on this beauty.
 The leaves are strongly veined and have an almost ruffled appearance.
 During the growing season, snowball bush viburnum has green leaves that provide a beautiful backdrop to the spring flower show.